Heritage Lab Technical Studies

 Original Artwork

 Creative reinterpretations by Heritage Lab.
-New work built on historical foundations, designed for display.
+New work built on historical foundations, designed for display alongside the restored sources.

 III